Uber has added an ‘SOS’ button to its mobile app that will constantly update the police with your location.

 It also sends information about the driver to the authorities, as well as details about the passenger.
 The button begins a phone call with the police too.

-“Our teams have worked tirelessly in recent months to make sure that not only are you able to connect with law enforcement at the push of a button, but that the authorities have critical real-time information they need to take action,” wrote an Uber spokesperson.
+“Our teams have worked tirelessly in recent months to make sure that not only are you able to connect with law enforcement at the push of a button, but that

 The information beamed to law enforcement is displayed on a dedicated screen in the police control room.